 - Certain surfaces can scrape your feet, increasing your risk of infection

-- If you frequently walk through moist and wet areas, you may encourage growth of fungi and bacteria
+- If you frequently walk through moist and wet areas, you may encourage the growth of fungi and bacteria

-If you like the idea of ditching your shoes, make sure you are paying extra attention when it comes to your foot care regiment.
+If you like the idea of ditching your shoes, make sure you are paying extra attention when it comes to your foot care regimen.
 Wash your feet frequently and apply sunscreen to the tops and bottoms of your feet.
 Don’t go barefoot in areas that could prove to be dangerous like around a campfire or murky rivers or lakes.
 If you develop any sort of foot condition or infection see your doctor immediately and continue on with proper foot care involving shoes and socks.